 - Is familiar with current research and development work in the domain of big data analytics and data science.

-- Understands the legal and ethical issues relating to obtaining and analysing big data, and presenting the results of big data analysis to stakeholders.
+- Understands the legal and ethical issues relating to obtaining and analyzing big data, and presenting the results of big data analysis to stakeholders.

 - Can apply academic and theoretical knowledge of data analytics tools and techniques, plus current research and development work, to practical and theoretical data science problems, in order to make well-founded, informed and justified decisions and choices.

-- Can reflect upon own academic practice and professional development, identify areas for improvement and adapt to future developments in data analytics and visualisation tools, techniques and technology.
+- Can reflect upon own academic practice and professional development, identify areas for improvement, and adapt to future developments in data analytics and visualization tools, techniques, and technology.

-- Can appropriately and effectively locate, procure, manipulate and analyse large heterogeneous data sets using appropriate data analytics technologies and statistical techniques.
+- Can appropriately and effectively locate, procure, manipulate, and analyze large heterogeneous data sets using appropriate data analytics technologies and statistical techniques.

 - Is able to extract meaning from and interpret data, using a variety of mathematical and machine learning tools and methods.